Android | iPhone | Garmin

 Apple watches should pull steps data into iPhones which should sync with Fan Fit.

-Fit Bit devices can also sync with Google Fit and the steps will pull into Fan Fit, all you need is an additional app such as the FitToFit app – the Android version of FitToFit can be downloaded here.
-Fit Bit to Fan Fit on iPhone can be found here you will need the app called Sync Solver.
+Fit Bit devices can also sync with Google Fit and the steps will pull into Fan Fit, all you need is an additional app such as the FitToFit app for Android phones can be downloaded here.
+Details on Fit Bit to Fan Fit on iPhone can be found here you will need the app called Sync Solver.
 Google have recently purchased Fit Bit, so this could mean further integration with Google Fit in the near future.